lenskit/lkpy/docs/guide/pipeline.rst

 3. Defining a `__call__` method for the component class that performs the component's actual computation.
-4. If the component supports training, implementing the :class:`Trainable` protocol by defining a :meth:`Trainable.train` method.
+4. If the component supports training, implementing the :class:`Trainable` protocol by defining a :meth:`Trainable.train` method, or implement :ref:`iterative-training`.

 A simple example component that computes a linear weighted blend of the scores from two other components could look like this: